Skip to main content

 • Write if, else-if, and else statements to make decisions in your code

-• Use the ternary operator for concise one-line conditional assignments
+• Use the ternary operator for concise one-line conditional choices

-• Build switch statements for handling multiple specific cases
+• Build switch statements for handling many specific cases

 • Use modern switch expressions with pattern matching (C# 8+)

-• Classify objects by type using pattern matching with the is and switch keywords
+• Classify values by type using pattern matching

 Control flow is like a railway switching station.
 A train (your program) arrives at a junction and the switch operator (your condition) sends it down one of several tracks.
 An if-else is a simple fork: left or right.
-A switch statement is a complex junction with many possible tracks.
-Pattern matching is like an automated system that reads the cargo type and weight to decide which platform to route it to.
+A switch is a complex junction with many possible tracks.
+Pattern matching is the automated system that reads the cargo's type and weight to route it to exactly the right platform.
+Without control flow, the train can only ever roll straight ahead.

 StructureUse WhenExample